 Zoology is the study of the form and function of animals in the broadest senses of those words.
 It considers the many roles of animals within the natural world.

 The department has a diverse array of active researchers addressing a wide range of questions in zoology, ecology, evolution, physiology, development, parasitology, conservation, environmental science and behaviour.
 We use innovative techniques and methodologies such as immunology, stable isotopes, genetics, analytical chemistry, proteomics, modelling and state-of-the-art sensor and experimental microcosm and mesocosm systems.

-We currently house eleven principal investigators, a host of postgraduate and postdoctoral researchers and are supported by a team of skilled technical staff.
-Much of our research is collaborative and we continue to maintain productive links with both academic and non-academic institutions at home and abroad.
+We currently house ten principal investigators, a host of postgraduate and postdoctoral researchers and are supported by a team of skilled technical staff.
+Our research tends to be highly collaborative and we continue to maintain productive links with both academic and non-academic institutions at home and abroad.